Graduate and Postgraduate Study

 Our academic staff are leading experts in their respective fields, and are widely published in top academic journals and in print.
 Academic staff are able to meet and correspond with students on matters relating to their expertise and interests, and can supervise student research in those fields.

 Available means of financing your study include student loans and allowances (for domestic students), and scholarships, including scholarships funded by the Division.
-The Division may also be able to provide funding for graduate research-related expenses and conference attendance.
+The Division may also be able to provide for graduate research-related expenses and conference attendance.

 Students should begin planning graduate study early in order to make adequate preparations.
 You must obtain agreement to your programme of study from the relevant department.
 This may take several days after you have submitted your Application to Enrol (ATE).